arangodb/docs/3.7/aql/functions-arangosearch.md

 Analyzer parameter.
 If an Analyzer argument is passed to a nested function regardless, then it takes precedence over the Analyzer set via `ANALYZER()`.

-The `TOKENS()` function is an exception, it requires the Analyzer name to be passed in all cases even if wrapped in an `ANALYZER()` call.
+The `TOKENS()` function is an exception.
+It requires the Analyzer name to be passed in in all cases even if wrapped in an `ANALYZER()` call, because it is not an ArangoSearch function but a regular string function which can be used outside of `SEARCH` operations.

 - **expr** (expression): any valid search expression
 - **analyzer** (string): name of an [Analyzer](../arangosearch-analyzers.html).